DanielKeep/tlborm/text/mbe.md

 * Strings: `""`, `"Leicester"`, `r##"venezuelan beaver"##`, …
 * Symbols: `[`, `:`, `::`, `->`, `@`, `<-`, …

 …among others.
 There are some things to note about the above: first, `self` is both an identifier *and* a keyword.
-In almost all cases, `self` is a keyword, but it *is* possible for it to *become* a keyword, which will come up later (along with much cursing).
+In almost all cases, `self` is a keyword, but it *is* possible for it to be *treated* as an identifier, which will come up later (along with much cursing).
 Secondly, the list of keywords includes some suspicious entries such as `yield` and `macro` that aren't *actually* in the language, but *are* parsed by the compiler—these are reserved for future use.
 Third, the list of symbols *also* includes entries that aren't used by the language.
 In the case of `<-`, it is vestigial: it was removed from the grammar, but not from the lexer.
 As a final point, note that `::` is a distinct token; it is not simply two adjacent `:` tokens.
 The same is true of all multi-character symbol tokens in Rust, as of Rust 1.2. [^wither-at]

 [^wither-at]: `@` has a purpose, though most people seem to forget about it completely: it is used in patterns to bind a non-terminal part of the pattern to a name.
 Even a member of the Rust core team, proof-reading this chapter, who *specifically* brought up this section, didn't remember that `@` has a purpose.
 Poor, poor swirly.